 ABSTRACT

-INTRODUCTION: Previous research showed that early adult males in the USA have, since the 1950s, died at a faster rate than females of the same age.
+INTRODUCTION: Previous research showed that younger adult males in the USA have, since the 1950s, died at a faster rate than females of the same age.
 In this paper we quantify this difference, and explore possible explanations for the differences at different ages and in different years.

 METHODS: Using data from the Human Mortality Database (HMD), the number of additional male deaths per 10,000 female deaths was calculated for each year from 1950 to 2000, and for each age of from 0 to 60 years.
-These data were arranged as Lexis surface and visualised using shaded contour plots.
-The same values were calculated over the same year and age range for a number of other countries for comparison.
+These data were arranged as a Lexis surface visualized using shaded contour plots.
+The same values were calculated over the same year and age range for some other countries for comparison.

-RESULTS: Males currently experience more excess mortality than they did in the past.
-Coming of age (between the ages of 15 and 25 years of age) is especially perilous for men relative to women now compared to the past in the USA; these visualisations aid in identifying these changes.
+RESULTS: Males currently experience greater excess mortality than they did in the past.
+Coming of age (between the ages of 15 and 25 years of age) is especially perilous for men relative to women now compared to the past in the USA; the visualizations highlight this change as important.

 CONCLUSIONS: Sex differences in life expectancy are not static.
-While women may have a natural edge when it comes to life expectancy, this has changed since the 1930s in the USA when the male-female life expectancy gap was narrower.
-In the same way that young adulthood for women has been made safer through safer antenatal and childbirth practices, it may be time to think about what changes in public policy could make the social environment safer for men.
+While women may today have an advantage when it comes to life expectancy, in the USA this has greatly increased since the 1930s.
+Just as young adulthood for women has been made safer through safer antenatal and childbirth practices, changes in public policy can make the social environment safer for men.

 Already Known and What this Study Adds

 WHAT IS ALREADY KNOWN: In richer countries males have shorter life expectancies than females.
-Males also have a greater tendency towards risk-seeking behaviour than females, especially in early adulthood.
-In the USA, the rate of male excess mortality in early adulthood, compared with females, grew in the decades following the Second World War.
+Males engage in more risk-seeking behaviour than females, especially in early adulthood.
+Male ‘excess’ mortality rates in the USA grew in recent decades, especially in early adulthood.

-WHAT THIS STUDY ADDS: The rates of excess male mortality in early adulthood in the USA begin from the start of adulthood, and have consistently been equivalent to greater than 10 additional male deaths per 10,000 female deaths at all adult ages from 1950 onwards.
-Earlier biological explanation appears to explain differences from middle age, whereas other factors are more likely in explaining the mortality excess for young adult males.
-These other factors are likely to be cultural as excess mortality rates have shown greater variation between years, and between countries, than excess mortality at older ages.
-Because of this, there is scope to address mortality excesses in early adulthood through public health interventions.
-The implication of this is that excess male mortality may not be inevitable, and that it was not evident in the USA before 1960, except during the end of both World Wars.
+WHAT THIS STUDY ADDS: ’Excess’ adult male mortality rates begin from the start of adulthood, and are equivalent to more than 10 additional male deaths per 10,000 female deaths, at all adult ages from 1950 onwards.
+Differences in middle age may be explicable in terms of biological factors (‘earlier ageing’), but differences in early adulthood are more likely to have behavioural explanations. .
+Because of this, there will be scope to address mortality excesses in early adulthood through public health interventions.
+Excess male mortality seems not to be inevitable, and in peace time was not evident in the USA before 1960.

 Main Manuscript